If you’re an accountant who’s aware of the fundamental value of business data, you already know about the buzz around business intelligence.

 Let them know that business intelligence can provide the levels of insight required to effectively carry out necessary decisions that can result in happy customers.

-Jona Blecher, managing director of accounting firm The Outsource CFO, uses business intelligence to provide his clients with monthly reports that give them a competitive edge and helps his practice provide a better service.
+Jona Blecher, former managing director of accountancy firm The Outsource CFO, used business intelligence to provide his clients with monthly reports that give them a competitive edge and helps his practice provide a better service.

 He says: “Business intelligence saves me time, helps my clients make informed business decisions, quicker, and it helps me provide a more professional service.”